 As a learning professional, if you haven’t focused on or studied visual design it may seem like a mysterious process.
 How can you ever improve when you don’t understand what it entails?
-I teach visual design workshops and I think there is a formula for improvement.
+I teach visual design workshops and I think there is a formula for improving your visual design skills for eLearning and slides.
 I’ve outlined it below.

 Step 1: Raise Your Awareness

 When you’re thinking of making a large purchase—perhaps buying a car—you probably pay more attention to the cars in your environment.
 And suddenly, you see details and features you never noticed before.
 Similarly, when you want to improve your visual design skills, you must intentionally observe the visuals in your environment to become aware of their details and features.